RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```cpp
 server.on("/img", handleImg);
 ```
-and 2) the function ** inside WebHandlers.h will stream the data like before, but this time using *dataType = "image/jpeg"*.
+and 2) the function *handleImg()* inside WebHandlers.h will stream the data like before, but this time using *dataType = "image/jpeg"*.
 Note that the HTTP request ("/img") does not incorporate the name of the file we want to show, nor its expension (.jpg).
 It is not needed, yet you could certainly have used instead *server.on("/PIControlS.jpg", handleImg);*.